karimsammouri/karimsammouri/README.md

   - <a href="https://github.com/karimsammouri/MU-CSE-382/tree/main/Final%20Project%20-%20FormulaStandings">View project</a>
   - Built using C#, XAML, and Microsoft's Xamarin.Forms framework.
   - Calls on the Ergast Developer API web service for Formula One® race, driver, and constructor data.
-  - Makes use of a local SQLite database, <i>ListViews</i>, and user preferences.
+  - Makes use of a local SQLite database, REST API, JSON, <i>ListViews</i>, and user preferences.
   - Final project submission for Miami University's CSE 382: Mobile Application Development.
 </details>
 </details>